Date: 25 June 2014. Expert Advice versus

 Side Note on my Auxiliary Fuel

-Pump: In addition to the mechanical one that is on the engine, I've
+Pump: In addition to the mechanical one that is on the engine, I

-still got the old 12-volt pressure pump from the gasoline beast.
+still have the 12-volt pressure pump from the previous engine.
 The

-mechanics installed it so I can bleed the engine with ease.
+mechanics installed it so I can bleed the BOB Volvo with ease.
 It will

-force fuel through the lines and give a boost if there are fuel
+force fuel through the lines and providing a boost if there are fuel

 I anchored off